 Ratings and Interface Limits

 All System Operating Limits (SOLs), including Stability SOLs, shall be respected in accordance with the latest ERCOT System Operating Limit Methodology.
 All transmission lines and transformers (excluding generator step-up transformers) 60-kV and above shall be monitored for thermal overloads to ensure that they do not exceed their pre-contingency or post-contingency ratings.
 Dynamic ratings will be used for both the reliability and economic portions of the analysis.
 These ratings will be based on the 90th percentile temperature as determined for the weather zone associated with the transmission element.
+The table below shows the 90th percentile temperatures used to derive the dynamic reliability rating.

+Table 3.1: 90th percentile temperatures used

+in the dynamic reliability ratings calculation